Azure/Enterprise-Scale-for-AVS/BrownField/Networking/Concepts/Nsx-Firewall-Patterns/README.md

 #### Setup static route on default Tier-1 gateway

-In this section you will set up a static route on default Tier-1 gateway to divert all traffic towards the source NAT'ted public IP towards the NVA/firewalls IP.
+In this section you will set up a static route on default Tier-1 gateway to divert all traffic towards the source NATted public IP towards the NVA/firewalls IP.

 1. Login to NSX-T manager.
 2. Click on "Networking".